octocrock/CSE_OctoPeople/Customer-Success-Engineering/L2-Senior-Solutions-Engineer.md

 - I am learning about Octopus Deploy by helping our customers.
 - I proactively look for opportunities to develop and grow my competencies.
 - I seek support and feedback from more experienced engineers; whilst sharing what I know with new hires through our buddy program.
+- I can focus on reaching a learning goal before moving to the next subject.

 <details>
 <summary>Examples</summary>